GSA/digitalgov.gov/content/posts/2015-08-12-challenge-module-2-its-all-about-the-teams-the-importance-of-operational-incentives-in-prizes.md

   - Recaps
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-319-Sam-Ortega-NASA-and-Christopher-Frangione-XPRIZE-Foundation.jpg" alt="NASA’s Sam Ortega and XPRIZE Foundation’s Christopher Frangione discuss the importance of incentives for teams in challenges and competitions." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/08/600-x-319-Sam-Ortega-NASA-and-Christopher-Frangione-XPRIZE-Foundation.jpg" alt="NASA’s Sam Ortega and XPRIZE Foundation’s Christopher Frangione discuss the importance of incentives for teams in challenges and competitions." >}}

 A strong incentive is the lifeblood of solving any challenge.
 That’s the message experts offered August 4 as part of a Challenge.gov webinar series on running successful federal competitions.